Metaphor Publications, Inc. Storytelling Resources Orcs in LitRPG Fantasy: What You Need to Know

 The Orcs of Menelon: A Fresh Take in LitRPG Fantasy

 In the richly detailed LitRPG world of Menelon, orcs are not generic enemies.
-Some are engineered and bred with a specific physical and psychological profile in mind.
+Some orcs are engineered and bred with a specific physical and psychological profile in mind.
 Two major types dominate this universe: the Common Orc and the War Orc.

 The Common Orc of Menelon